ibm-cloud-docs/dns-svcs/at-events.md

 ## Requesting additional information for an event
 {: #info}

 While monitoring {{site.data.keyword.cloudaccesstrailshort}} events that are generated by the {{site.data.keyword.dns_full_notm}}, if you identify an API request for which you need additional information, then check the `requestData` field in the event.
-Through June 30, 2020, open an IBM Support case and include the value of the field **X-CORRELATION-ID** that is available in `requestData`.
-Starting July 1, 2020, open an IBM support case and include the value of the field **requestId** that is available in `requestData`.
+Open an IBM Support case and include the value of the field **requestId** that is available in `requestData`.